Toronto Zoo: Indo-Malaya

 The Indo-Malayan area contains an outdoor area, as well as a pavilion that exhibits plants and animals from South and Southeast Asia.
-Featured animals in this area include Indian rhinoceroses, babirusas, Sumatran orangutans, great hornbills, false gharials, reticulated pythons, Sumatran tigers, and white-handed gibbons.
+Featured animals in this area include Indian rhinoceroses, babirusas, Indian peafowls, Sumatran orangutans, great hornbills, false gharials, reticulated pythons, Sumatran tigers, clouded leopards, and white-handed gibbons.

-Indo-Malaya also once featured a second pavilion known as the Malayan Woods Pavilion, featuring clouded leopards and a walkthrough butterfly house.
-The Malayan Woods Pavilion was permanently closed in March 2020.

-The former gaur exhibit is currently being reworked into a large outdoor orangutan enclosure that will allow further study of orangutan social behaviors.
+Species previously held in the Indo-Malaya section include gaurs, Himalayan tahrs, Malayan tapirs, lion-tailed macaques and golden snub-nosed monkeys.

+In 2023, the zoo completed construction on a large outdoor orangutan exhibit on the site of the former gaur habitat that allowed for further study of orangutan social behaviours.
+This area includes multiple enclosures, including an outdoor space, and a high ropes system for the orangutans to travel from the tops of elevated towers above visitor pathways.

 Africa

+The Zoo's Africa section can only be accessed through the Indo-Malaya or Americas sections of the Zoo.

 Opened in 1998, the African Savanna became the zoo's largest expansion in history.
 The African Savanna combined with the African Rainforest Pavilion encompasses most of the southern third of the zoo.
-The African Savanna featured species include white lions, Grévy's zebras, olive baboons, greater kudus, cheetahs, white rhinoceroses, hippopotamuses, spotted hyenas, watusi cattle, blue wildebeests, common elands, African penguins and Masai giraffes.
-The African Rainforest Pavilion holds the world's largest indoor gorilla exhibit, home to Charles, as well as dozens of other African species, including meerkats, red river hogs, dwarf crocodiles, and pygmy hippopotamuses.
+The African Savanna featured species include white lions, Grévy's zebras, olive baboons, greater kudus, a white-headed vulture, cheetahs, southern white rhinoceroses, hippopotamuses, spotted hyenas, watusi cattle, warthogs, elands, African penguins and Masai giraffes.

+The African Rainforest Pavilion holds the world's largest indoor gorilla exhibit, home to the zoo's artistic silverback Charles from 1974 until his death in 2024, as well as dozens of other African species, including meerkats, red river hogs, dwarf crocodiles, crested porcupines and pygmy hippopotamuses.
 The south side of the pavilion was completely refurbished in 2011 and showcases ring-tailed lemurs and Aldabra giant tortoises.

+Species previously held in the Africa section include African bush elephants, mandrills, sable antelopes, impalas, caracals, spotted-necked otters, blue wildebeests and South African fur seals.

 Canadian Domain

 The Canadian Domain is situated in the Rouge Valley.
 The Canadian Domain was built in accompaniment with the Canadian Domain Ride, which exhibited North American animals in their native environment.
-Featured species in this area include wood bison, moose, bald eagles, raccoons, and grizzly bears.
+Featured species in this area include wood bison, cougars, raccoons, and grizzly bears.

+Species previously held in the Canadian Domain section include moose, muskoxen, elks and Canada lynxes.